pryv/example-app-ios/Build38Report.md

 For the client DSK integration, I followed the steps listed in [TAK doc](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#xcode_integration2).

+Note that I did not include the two frameworks: TAK.framework nor TakTls.framework on GitHub.
+To import them, drap and drop the two folders `TAK-Client/iOS/Swift/libs/TAK.framework` and `TAK-Client/iOS/Swift/libs/TakTls.framework` in the `Project/Frameworks` folder in XCode project.
+Then, in `Project > General > Frameworks, Libraries, and Embedded Content`,  chose `embed & sign` for both of the frameworks.

 *As a note for T.A.K. developpers, the "[Quick Start](file:TAK-Client/docs/DeveloperDocumentation/TAK_Documentation.html#quickstart-section)" link in the description is not working.*

 ## T.A.K Client SDK Usage